 Derek was born and raised in England, where he studied agriculture before immigrating to Ontario in the early 70s.
 Derek learned the art of winemaking while at Southbrook Winery, which ignited his passion, dedication and enthusiasm for producing the best VQA wines in Ontario.
 During his 15-year tenure as winemaker of Lailey Vineyard, Derek won numerous awards at Canadian and international competitions.

-Based in Toronto, Canada, Lorie is the head Sommelier for TOCA, the signature restaurant at the highly acclaimed Ritz Carlton Hotel.
-She has also developed award-winning wine lists for restaurants like The Lakeview in Toronto and Touro Brazilian Steakhouse in Richmond Hill.
-A Niagara native who is currently working towards her Master Sommelier designation in the US.
+Based in Toronto, Canada, Lorie is the manager for Dymon Wine Cellar a new state-of-the-art wine cellar and lounge opening Fall 2019.
+She was previously the head Sommelier for TOCA, the signature restaurant in the Ritz Carlton Hotel for the past 5 years.
+She has also developed many award-winning wine lists for restaurants.
+A Niagara native who is currently working towards her Advanced Sommelier designation in the US.

 Adam, Ontario born and raised, is focused on advancing Niagara’s winemaking reputation.
 After graduating from the Winery and Viticulture program at Niagara College, he developed his art at leading wineries along the Niagara Escarpment before working in British Columbia and Australia.
 Returning home he took charge of the cellars at Two Sisters Vineyards, specializing in ultra-premium estate red Bordeaux varieties.